marcm200/julia-tsa-core/README.md

 Note, that the union of all black regions contains the periodic points, however there can be more distinct black regions than actual periodic points.

+4. CMD=PERIOD,M3: A new periodicity method that detects solely immediate basins but at a low memory cost and is applicable for levels 19 and above.

+`CMD=FASTDTCHK`
+The current data file _in.raw is loaded and every gray pixel is analyzed: the set of pixels its bounding box intersects with is both computed with a sufficient datatype (the number type, the compiled executable owns) and once with C++ double.
+If both are identical among the image, double can safely be used to obtain a mathematically gauranteed image - but in much less time.

+E.g. if FPA is needed to provide sufficient precision, test this against double using the already correct level 16 data, so rename L16_....raw to _in.raw

+'juliatsacore_fpa cmd=fastdtchk len=17 func=...`

+If test is passed (output on screen and stored textfile named `_L17_...PASSED` or `_FAILED`), the image itself can be computed with:

+`juliatsacore_d cmd=period,m3 len=17 func=..`

 `LEN=integer` (standard value 10)
 The screen width is set to 2^integer pixel.
 Images must be at least 2^8 pixels and can go up to